zonetecde/QuranCaption-2/src-tauri/binaries/readme.md

 #### 📜 Compile the Python Script

 To compile the Python script, navigate to the `src-tauri/video-creator` directory and run the `build_win.bat` file for Windows or the `build_mac.sh` file for MacOS.
-This will generate a `video_creator.exe` file in the same directory.
-Move this file to the `src-tauri/binaries` folder.
+This will generate a `video_creator.exe` file in the `src-tauri/binaries` folder.

 > ⚠️ Ensure the `build_mac.sh` file is executable on MacOS (`chmod +x`).